Jerry Edwin Smith

-Jerry Edwin Smith (born November 7, 1946) is an American attorney and jurist serving as a United States circuit judge of the United States Court of Appeals for the Fifth Circuit.
+Jerry Edwin Smith (born November 7, 1946) is an American attorney and jurist serving as a United States circuit judge of the United States Court of Appeals for the Fifth Circuit since December 1987.

 Early life and education

 Born on November 7, 1946, in Del Rio, Texas, Smith received a Bachelor of Arts degree from Yale University in 1969.
 He received a Juris Doctor from Yale Law School in 1972.

 Career

-He was a law clerk for Judge Halbert O. Woodward of the United States District Court for the Northern District of Texas from 1972 to 1973.
-He was in private practice of law in Houston, Texas from 1973 to 1984.
-He was Director of the Harris County Housing Authority from 1978 to 1980.
+Smith clerked for Judge Halbert O. Woodward of the United States District Court for the Northern District of Texas from 1972 to 1973.
+After his clerkship, he joined the law firm Fulbright & Jaworski (now Norton Rose Fulbright), where he became a partner in 1981.

+Smith was Director of the Harris County Housing Authority in Texas from 1978 to 1980.
 He was a special assistant attorney general of Texas from 1981 to 1982.
 He was Chairman of the Houston Civil Service Commission from 1982 to 1984.
 He was a city attorney in Houston from 1984 to 1987.